AjjMC/Minecraft-Neural-Networks/datapacks/ajjnn-main/README.md

 ## Overview

 This datapack allows mapmakers to deploy neural networks of arbitrary widths and depths in Minecraft.
-It functions as a black box that performs inference dynamically for a given model, without requiring any modifications to be made.
+It functions as a black box that performs inference dynamically for a given model, and the user is not expected to modify any files.
 A Python script is provided, converting trained PyTorch models to standalone mcfunction files used to load them into the game.

 ## Installing